 Raise your ankle above the level of your heart to help blood flow away from your ankle and avoid swelling.

 Using the RICE first aid method can significantly reduce the severity of your ankle sprain.

-When you visit Massachusetts and New Hampshire Foot and Ankle Specialists, Dr. Cancelliere can assess the severity of your ankle sprain and prescribe the most appropriate treatment.
+When you visit Candria Foot and Ankle, Dr. Cancelliere can assess the severity of your ankle sprain and prescribe the most appropriate treatment.
 Options include:

 Keeping the weight off your sprained ankle using crutches, a splint, a cast, or a brace gives your ankle a chance to heal.
 You might need to take pain-killing medication, but don’t be tempted to resume walking on the sprained ankle, or you could make the damage worse.

 Prompt attention and expert rehabilitation should ensure your sprained ankle heals without any complications.
 However, if it’s severely sprained, your ankle might need surgery to repair the ligament.
 If the ligament ruptures completely, you need to undergo reconstruction surgery.

 Failing to get the right treatment can cause you to have permanent weakness in your ankle, making you more likely to turn it or twist it and cause another sprain.